klahnakoski/mo-parsing/README.md

 assert (result[0] == 42)
 ```

-Please notice all actions are in `f(token, index, string)` form, which is opposite of pyparsing's parameters: `f(string, index token)`

 For slightly shorter specification, you may use the `/` operator and only parameters you need:

 ```